3kguccisuit/RealEstate-Solution/README.md

 # Estate Management System

 A WPF application designed to manage estates, buyers, sellers, and payments, initially created as part of a school project.
-The system provides a robust foundation for managing different types of estates with plans for future expansions and enhanced data handling.
+The system provides a robust foundation for managing different types of estates.

 ![Estate Management Screenshot](https://github.com/3kguccisuit/RealEstate-Solution/blob/master/EstateListView.png)
 ## Features